Lillesand: Coat of arms

 The coat of arms was granted on 11 September 1987.
 The official blazon is "Azure, three anchors argent in pall annulets conjoined" (I blått tre sølv ankere forent i trepass).
 This means the arms have a blue field (background) and the charge is three anchors.
 The anchors have a tincture of argent which means it is commonly colored white, but if it is made out of metal, then silver is used.
 The blue color in the field and the anchors were chosen to symbolize the connection that the municipality has with the sea.
 There are three anchors to symbolize the three smaller municipalities that were merged in 1964 to form the present municipality.
 The arms were designed by Daniel Rike.
+The municipal flag has the same design as the coat of arms.

 The previous coat of arms for Lillesand was approved on 15 December 1954 and in use until 10 September 1987.
 The blazon was "Azure, an anchor under a tern volant argent".
-This means the arms have a blue field (background) and the charge is an anchor with a arctic tern flying above it.
+This means the arms have a blue field (background) and the charge is an anchor with an Arctic tern flying above it.
 The anchor and tern have a tincture of argent which means it is commonly colored white, but if it is made out of metal, then silver is used.
-Both symbols refer to the long coastline of the municipality and the importance of fishing and shipping for the local economy..
+Both symbols refer to the long coastline of the municipality and the importance of fishing and shipping for the local economy.
 The arms were designed by Jens T. Thommasen and Kjell Westermark Mørch.

+Churches

+The Church of Norway has two parishes (sokn) within the municipality of Lillesand.
+It is part of the Vest-Nedenes prosti (deanery) in the Diocese of Agder og Telemark.

 History

 Sanden, which consisted of the small area near the harbor, was the original name for the municipality of Lillesand.
 Lillesand is built on the ancient estate of Lofthus.
 Christian Jensen Lofthuus was captured on his Lofthus estate around 1780.

 In 1821, when Lillesand became a privileged port, it had a population of only 300 and had nine shipyards.
 By 1895 the merchant fleet was 95 vessels strong.
 But the death of the sailing ship caused severe economic difficulties for Lillesand.
 Sailing ships had been inexpensive and could be built from local timber.
 Steamers were built of steel, were expensive and required more capital than locals could muster.
 Shipyards were closed.
 Many of the residents emigrated from there to the United States.
 Lillesand remained a fishing village, though even this area suffered when the herring left the coast.

 The Saltholmen Lighthouse, located on an island off Lillesand, is a nineteenth century lighthouse with a slate roof and a concrete tower for the light.
-It operated as a manned lighthouse from 1882 to 1952.
+It operated as a staffed lighthouse from 1882 to 1952.
 Saltholmen (lit.
 "Salty Islet") is named after the salt extraction industry once there, established by Hans Nielsen Hauge.

 The Lillesand-Flaksvandbanen operated between Lillesand and Flaksvann from 1896 to 1953.